Skparab1/searchform/README.md

 - Creates a simple ui for skparab1 search query
 <img width="1024" alt="Screen Shot 2022-02-24 at 10 01 28 AM" src="https://user-images.githubusercontent.com/71990977/155581217-74be6774-b401-4618-a0e6-3329839f68fb.png">
 - When 'submit' is clicked, makes string query of selected options

-- However, HTML default string query isn't the same as format used by skparab1 search since kparab1 search defaults each filter to true, while
+- However, HTML default string query format isn't the same as the one used used by skparab1 search
 - For example, The following two are equivilant in value

 ````